The Art Institute of Chicago: Tickets

 BESTSELLER

-The Art Institute of Chicago Tickets and Information
+The Art Institute of Chicago - Tickets and Visitor Information

 • Opening Hours: Tuesday & Wednesday: Closed | All Other Days: 11:00 - 17:00

-What Visitors See at The Art Institute of Chicago
+What You Can See at The Art Institute of Chicago

 About The Art Institute of Chicago

-The Art Institute of Chicago is one of the most renowned art museums in the United States and a must-visit for art lovers visiting the city.
-Home to art in the form of paintings, sculptures and more.
-The building itself is a work of art and features classical Beaux-Arts architecture.
+The Art Institute of Chicago is one of the most renowned art museums in the United States and is often ranked among the best museums in the world.
+The building itself is also a landmark, featuring classical Beaux-Arts architecture.

-The museum houses tens of thousands of works of art in its permanent collection, which spans hundreds of years and representing cultures from across the globe.
-The collection is particularly strong in Impressionist and Post-Impressionist paintings, modern and contemporary art, Old Masters, and American art and includes pieces such as:
+The museum’s permanent collection includes tens of thousands of works spanning hundreds of years and cultures from across the globe.
+The collection is particularly strong in Impressionist and Post-Impressionist paintings, modern and contemporary art, Old Masters, and American art, including pieces such as:

-• "A Sunday on La Grande Jatte" by Georges Seurat: This iconic pointillist painting is a must-see.
+• "A Sunday on La Grande Jatte" by Georges Seurat

 Special Exhibitions

 The museum regularly hosts special exhibitions that focus on particular artists, movements, or themes.
-The exhibitions are often temporary, so it's a good idea to check the museum’s website before your visit to see what's currently on display.
+They are often temporary, so it's a good idea to check the museum’s website before your visit to see what's currently on display.

 Wings and Galleries